 The quintessential element to the game of baseball is obviously the ball itself.
-From a collectibles standpoint, the baseball is more than just a canvas for acquiring autographs.
+From a collecting standpoint, the baseball is more than just a canvas for acquiring autographs.
 Baseballs document the game from a historical perspective and the lineage of league presidents and commissioners serves as a timeline for the game itself.

 Collecting official league baseballs has become a growing aspect of the hobby.
 Much like other pieces of memorabilia, the value of the balls is determined by age, rarity and most importantly, condition.
 Since 1877, only three companies have produced official major league baseballs; Spalding, Reach and Rawlings.